Young Communist League USA: Establishment of the "overground" organization

 The founding convention of the YWL was held in Brooklyn, New York from May 13 to 15, 1922, held appropriately enough at Finnish Socialist Hall.
 Oliver Carlson delivered the keynote speech to the thirty regular and five fraternal delegates.
 Carlson claimed a presence for the nascent YWL in forty-six cities and a membership of "at the very least," 2,200.

-The basic unit of organization of the YWL was the "branch," consisting of at least five but no more than one hundred and fifty members.
+The basic unit of organization of the YWL was the branch, which consisted of at least five but no more than one hundred and fifty members.
 Two or more branches in a single large city were to form a "City Central Committee" to coordinate their activities, and all units were to be part of the regular array of districts used by the adult party.
 The initiation fee was 25 cents and dues 25 cents per month, with all initiation fees and 10 cents of every month's dues going to support the National Office.